Updated October 11, 2023

 To come up with an assumption, analyzing history plays a vital role.
 To explore the history, one should do a ratio analysis of the company financials and come up with answers to specific questions like

 - Whether a certain ratio has declined or is growing

 - What are the reasons behind this declining or growing percentage

-The other criteria which one should consider while making an assumption are
+The other criteria that one should consider while making an assumption are

-- No bias should get into the assumptions on the business
+- No bias should get into the assumptions of the business

-- Clearly, understanding the expected changes in future performance
+- Understanding the expected changes in future performance

 - Understand Management expectations